Fractures | Injury Lawyers

 There is a statute of limitations in British Columbia.
 However, the sooner you act, the quicker we can take action.
 Waiting only prolongs your case.

-When you schedule a consultation with Preszler Law in Vancouver, your initial consultation will be free and you are in no way obligated to hire our firm.
+When you schedule a consultation with Preszler Injury Lawyers in Vancouver, your initial consultation will be free and you are in no way obligated to hire our firm.

 If you choose to hire us, there are no upfront or retainer fees.
 Your fees will come directly out of your settlement, meaning that you will not face unexpected legal bills.

-At Preszler Law, we’ve been fighting for the rights of accident victims for more than 55 years.
+At Preszler Injury Lawyers, we’ve been fighting for the rights of accident victims for more than 55 years.
 Call us today at 844-373-8202.